FTChinese/subscription-api/README.md

 For Stripe and Apple IAP, the sandbox have the same meaning as their APIs: running in sandbox mode hits their sandbox endpoints; otherwise to production endpoints.

-Sandbox means nonthing to Wxpay and Alipay since they do not provide any means for testing.
+Sandbox means nothing to Wxpay and Alipay since they do not provide any means for testing.

 To test these two payment providers, we use testing account.
-When you logged in with a sandbox account, the prices charged with be fixe to 0.01 and tell them to send webhook paywalod to the sandbox version.
+When you logged in with a testing account, the prices charged will be fixe to 0.01 and tell them to send webhook paywalod to the sandbox version.

-Put it simply, if client detects the logged in account is of type sandbox, send request to sandbox url; otherwise to production url.
-Only wxpay and alipay endpoints of this app will take further action for sandbox account.
+Put it simply, if client detects the logged in account is of type test, send request to sandbox url; otherwise to production url.
+Only wxpay and alipay endpoints of this app will take further action for testing account.
 Stripe and Apple's will simply ignore it.

+When you are using a testing account, you must also tell API your intention explicitly; otherwise the API won't check whether the request means testing and will treat it as a normal request.
+To do this, append query parameter `test=true` to wxpay and alipay endpoints.
+It won't have effects to other endpoints.

 ## Development